1.5.2

 An Interview With Internet Archive Founder Brewster Kahle, October 17, 2025

-Gordon Whiting, publisher of newsjunkie.net, sat down with Internet Archive founder and Digital Librarian Brewster Kahle to discuss the future of information gathering at this pivotal time where the delete button can erase data faster than a book burning.
+Gordon Whiting, publisher of newsjunkie.net, sat down with Internet Archive founder and Digital Librarian Brewster Kahle to discuss the future of information gathering.

 Former editor shares story of groundbreaking indie investigative journal